Mueller-Patrick/dhbw_service_bot/README.md

 `docs/telegram_command_description.md`

 **KNOWN ISSUES**<br>
-Currently, apart from the fact that the push service is not active yet, no known issues exist.
+Currently, no bigger known issues exist.
 Feel free to create an issue directly in this repository or via /reportbug if you use the bot.